70+ Years’ Collective Experience Practicing Family Law

 Petitioning the Court for Grandparent Visitation Rights

 The process for petitioning the court to order grandparent visitation rights is difficult and complex.
-You should consult an experienced San Bernardino family law attorney from our team at the Law Office of Michael R. Young before initiating the process.
+You should consult an experienced San Bernardino grandparents' rights attorney from our team at the Law Office of Michael R. Young before initiating the process.
 We can walk you through this process step by step and work to fight for your grandparent rights.
 There may already be open, pending family law proceedings involving the custody and / or visitation of the child that would have an effect on the grandparent’s petition for visitation.
 If a case is pending with the court, the grandparent seeking visitation would join those proceedings in order for their petition to be heard in the best interests of the child.

 - Examples of applicable family law proceedings include: